Teleost: Buoyancy

 The body of a teleost is denser than water, so fish must compensate for the difference, or they will sink.
-Many teleosts have a swim bladder that adjusts their buoyancy through manipulation of gases to allow them to stay at the current water depth, or ascend or descend without having to waste energy in swimming.
-In the more primitive groups like some minnows, the swim bladder is open to the esophagus and doubles as a lung.
-It is often absent in fast-swimming fishes such as the tuna and mackerel.
-In fish where the swim bladder is closed, the gas content is controlled through the rete mirabilis, a network of blood vessels serving as a countercurrent gas exchanger between the swim bladder and the blood.
-The Chondrostei such as sturgeons also have a swim bladder, but this appears to have evolved separately: other Actinopterygii such as the bowfin and the bichir do not have one, so swim bladders appear to have arisen twice, and the teleost swim bladder is not homologous with the chondrostean one.
+A defining feature of Actinopteri (Chondrostei, Holostei and teleosts) is the swim bladder.
+Originally present in the last common ancestor of the teleosts, it has since been lost independently at least 30–32 times in at least 79 of 425 families of teleosts where the swim bladder is absent in one or more species.
+This absence is often the case in fast-swimming fishes such as the tuna and mackerel.
+The swim bladder helps fish adjusting their buoyancy through manipulation of gases, which allows them to stay at the current water depth, or ascend or descend without having to waste energy in swimming.
+In the more primitive groups like some minnows, the swim bladder is open (physostomous) to the esophagus.
+In fish where the swim bladder is closed (physoclistous), the gas content is controlled through the rete mirabilis, a network of blood vessels serving as a countercurrent gas exchanger between the swim bladder and the blood.